wforney/elevator-demo/README.md

 Presumably the button on each floor and the buttons in the cars will know which floor they are associated with.
 Given this assumption, each button would pass an argument to our API with the floor number that is requested.
 Due to this, we don't need to have two methods for calling the car as they do the same thing.

 The implementation for next floor assumes that the service doing the actual moving of the elevator will remove entries from the destination list when it arrives at the destination.

+Normally I would make a service and put more of the logic in the service, but in this demo I just left it in the controller.
+Some people like having skinny controllers, some don't.
+If this is a microservice or a small app I would lean toward simplicity over boilerplate.
+If it was an enterprise app I would separate the layers and use DI, essentially adding another layer to the app.